SviatKuzbyt/News-Now/README.md

   - **Saved** - it contains all the saved news that you can then view
   - **Settings** - here you can select the region and search options
 - News provided by API [Newsdata.io](https://newsdata.io/)
+- There is a dark theme and supporting 10 languages
 - **Structure**
   - The program consists of MainActivity where ToolBar, BottomNavigationView and Fragment are placed where tabs are placed
   - I used the recommended architecture in the design, so all fragments work through ViewModel